 There are five core courses: Scientific Computing I & II, Computer Organization and Programming for Scientific Computing, and Advanced Scientific Computing I & II.
-Numerical Analysis I & II (AMSC 666 & 667) may be taken in place of Scientific Computing I & II.
+Numerical Analysis I (AMSC 666) and AMSC 714 or AMSC 715 may be taken in place of Scientific Computing I & II.

 Advanced Scientific Computing I & Advanced Scientific Computing II (AMSC 663 & 664) applies the topics covered in AMSC 660 & 661 and 662 in the context of a year-long personal project to develop software designed to carry out a computational scientific task in a high performance computing environment.
 The project will provide each student with hands-on experience on all aspects of modern computing, including the formulation of the problem (with a faculty mentor), discretization and programming of the resulting system of equations, visualization of data, and oral and written presentation of the results.